simatic-ax/learning-path/03_hardware_configuration/slides/slides.md

 ---

 <header class="slide_header">
-    <h2>IT Like Hardware Engineer</h2>
+    <h2>IT-Like Hardware Engineering</h2>
     <h3>Diagnostic and hardware functions</h3>
 </header>

 <div class="flex-col justify-center">
-  <p>When commissioning a program, you need various tools for general diagnostics, for example, to view or trace online values ​​from the PLC.
+  <p>When commissioning a program, you need various tools for general diagnostics, for example, to view or trace online values from the PLC.
 Therefore, we have created a separate chapter in the Learning Path dedicated exclusively to general diagnostics.
-  <br><br>However, we will show the hardware-specific diagnostic tools on next side, that you need to get your first hardware run.</p>
+  <br><br>However, we will show the hardware-specific diagnostic tools on the next slide that you need to get your first hardware running.</p>
 </div>

 ----